Computable reducibility of equivalence relations and an effective jump operator: Abstract

 \section{Abstract}

-We introduce the computable FS-jump, an analog of the classical Friedman--Stanley jump in the context of equivalence relations on $\mathbb N$.
+We introduce the computable FS-jump, an analog of the classical Friedman--Stanley jump in the context of equivalence relations on the natural numbers.
 We prove that the computable FS-jump is proper with respect to computable reducibility.
 We then study the effect of the computable FS-jump on computably enumerable equivalence relations (ceers).